Life is so much easier when you have the right tool for a job.

 There are 5 different types of torque wrenches.

 - Split beam

 Click type.
-These are cheap and probably the most popular type of torque wrench.
-They are called a click wrench due to the fact the click when the desired amount of torque is reached.
+These are entry-level and probably the most popular type of torque wrench.
+They are called click wrenches due to the fact they click when the desired amount of torque is reached.
 If you were looking to compare them with another type, they match the beam type fairly closely in terms of accuracy.

 However, there’s a fairly important downside to these.
 Even though the click will indicate you’ve reached your desired torque, it doesn’t stop you from continuing to turn the wrench and potentially overtightening a nut.

-The simple design and applied physics of the beam type means it provides accurate readings, however, those reading are much more difficult to read.
-And when compared to a click style wrench they aren’t as convenient to use.
+The simple design and applied physics of the beam type mean it provides accurate readings, however, those readings are much more difficult to interpret.
+And when compared to a click-style wrench they aren’t as convenient to use.

 This type isn’t often recommended for beginners.